 Answer: You can allocate US$ 08 to 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
 US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.

-The above itineraries are subject to change due to a condition beyond our control.
-This is a Guideline showing tentative camp night stops.
-A physical, technical and natural condition may change this above itineraries.
+The Dhaulagiri mountain base camp trek itinerary is subject to change due to a condition beyond our control.
+Above travel plan is a tentative camping trip guideline that displays tentative camp night stops.
+A physical, technical and natural condition may change this above itinerary accordingly.

 Cost & Departures

 Your Trip Your Style!

 ITINERARY, COST, DEPARTURES, will adjusted according to your GROUP SIZE NEED TIME

 Book with Confidence

 - Excellent Customer Service

 - 90 % Repeated customers